 - Comply with the minimum requirements as stated in Annex II of the Medium Combustion Plant Directive (EU) 2015/2193 as implemented in domestic law.

-In addition, products with a thermal output in excess of 400kW shall either use burners from the “burners with controls” part of the Energy Technology Product List or:
+In addition, products with a thermal output in excess of 400kW shall either use burners from the “burners with controls” list on the ETL or:

 - Incorporate a microprocessor based control system that continuously modulates burner output in response to measured boiler temperature or pressure values.